pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + Drupal/troubleshooting.md

 ---
 id: 'next-drupal-troubleshooting'
-title: 'Troubleshooting Local Development'
+title: 'Troubleshooting'
 sidebar_position: 5
 slug: '/Frontend Starters/Next.js/Next.js + Drupal/Troubleshooting Local Development'
 ---

 ## Before You Begin

-This document is meant to aid when troubleshooting common issues that arise when using the `@pantheon-systems/next-drupal-starter` in local development.
-For troubleshooting guidance on Pantheon, see [Pantheon Front-End Sites Frequently Asked Questions](https://pantheon.io/docs/guides/decoupled-sites/faq/).
+This document is meant to aid when troubleshooting common issues that arise when using the `@pantheon-systems/next-drupal-starter`.
+For additional troubleshooting information related to the Pantheon platform, see [Pantheon Front-End Sites Frequently Asked Questions](https://pantheon.io/docs/guides/decoupled-sites/faq/).

 ## Images Are Not Working